Speakers' Corner

-A Speakers' Corner is an area where free speech open-air public speaking, debate, and discussion are allowed.
-The original and best known is in the north-east corner of Hyde Park in London, England.
-Historically there were a number of other areas designated as Speakers' Corners in other parks in London, such as Lincoln's Inn Fields, Finsbury Park, Clapham Common, Kennington Park, and Victoria Park.
-Areas for Speakers' Corners have been established elsewhere in the United Kingdom and in other countries.
+A Speakers' Corner is an area where free speech, open-air public speaking, debate, and discussion are allowed.
+The original and best known is in the north-east corner of Hyde Park in Westminster, England, near Marble Arch.
+Historically, there were a number of other areas designated as Speakers' Corners in other parks in London, such as Lincoln's Inn Fields, Finsbury Park, Clapham Common, Kennington Park, and Victoria Park.
+Speakers' Corners have been established elsewhere in the United Kingdom and in other countries.